-Do you have a favourite free spot to take kids during the day?
+Do you have a favorite free places to take kids to have fun?

 How do you feel about using free services at businesses without spending money?

-Special Thanks to Courtney who answered the call and posted her favourite places to take her little one in Ottawa on our Facebook page.
+Special Thanks to Courtney who answered the call and posted her favorite places to take her little one in Ottawa on our Facebook page.